IsJustaGhost/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 The files in the Gamepad folder define the custom fragments which were created for the Gamepad scenes to try to keep it similar to the keyboard fragments (as inventory shares the same PLAYER_INVENTORY variables for e.g. player inventory, bank/guild bank/house bank deposit, mail send and player2player trade) there needs to be one unique object per panel to store the .additionalFilter entry.
-And this are the fragments in keyboard mode, and now custom fragments starting with LIBFILTERS3_ in gamepad mode.
+This is done in the fragments in keyboard mode, and now custom fragments starting with LIBFILTERS3_ in gamepad mode.
 These fragments will be added to vanilla gamepad scenes/fragments so they show/hide with them properly.